Music, TV bar Islam-compliant investors from Malaysia's Astro IPO

 “(Sharia compliance) does widen your investor base ... but there are far more conventional funds compared with sharia funds,” said Abdul Jalil Abdul Rasheed, CEO of Aberdeen Islamic Asset Management, who helps manage $3 billion.

-Institutional investors have oversubscribed their portion of what will be the third-most valuable listing on Malaysia’s buoyant equities market this year, two sources said this week, highlighting growing interest in Malaysian deals and the emergence of Southeast Asian capital markets.
+Institutional investors have oversubscribed their portion of what will be the third most valuable listing on Malaysia’s buoyant equities market this year, two sources familiar with the deal said this week.

-Equity issuance in Malaysia has hit $7.9 billion already in 2012, up from $3.9 billion in all of 2011.
-Shares listed in this year’s Malaysian IPOs have gained 17 percent on average, according to Thomson Reuters publication IFR.

-“This is widely expected to be amongst the world’s biggest listings in 2012, confirming Malaysia’s reputation as one of the best and brightest destinations for investment - a safe haven for capital, with businesses and exchanges that are thriving despite global uncertainty,” Prime Minister Najib Razak said in a statement, referring to Astro.

 Astro will use the proceeds from the listing to repay bank loans, for capital expenditure, working capital and listing expenses, the term sheet showed.